-Every golfers ask who sees the tag, "How was Barton Creek?"
-Answer is awesome.
+Golfers who see the tag ask, "How was Barton Creek?"
+The answer is awesome.

-Bonus 2003: Player Assistant - Truly
+Bonus: True Player Assistant

 When you see an "ambassador/ranger" driving near, "Is your first thought, "Am I about to get chewed out for my slow play?"